-West Africa Reporters (WAR), a creation of Media Advocacy West Africa Foundation (MAWA-Foundation) is a nonprofit media organization based in Abuja with a vision to give voice to the less privileged and disadvantaged communities and ensure public accountability through media freedom.
+Media Advocacy West Africa Foundation (MAWA-Foundation) a creation of West Africa Reporters is a nonprofit media organization based in Abuja with a vision to give voice to the less privileged and disadvantaged communities and ensures public accountability through media freedom.

 Founders of the organization believe that in all democratic societies, access to information and accountability is key and that is achievable through objective and professional journalism.

 MAWA, founded in January 2016, believes that the time has come for West Africa to embrace access to information and open data which will pave way for accountability.